 My teenage daughter recently discovered that she needed braces.
 The disappointment on her face spoke volumes as she started protesting, “I already have glasses now I’m going to have BRACES?”
 Sadly, she has had many moments of self-doubt and damaged self-esteem as she tries to navigate her way through her adolescent years.
 These days, technology and social media create a platform for skewed personal views and lower self-esteem.
 We all go through moments where confidence can waiver but what is the true difference between self-confidence and self-esteem?

-Self-confidence is feeling confident and assured that we can accomplish a goal whereas self-esteem describes our internal value system – how we feel about ourselves and see our own worth.
+Self-confidence is feeling confident and assured that we can accomplish a goal whereas self-esteem describes our internal value system – how we feel about ourselves and see our worth.
 Think about a professional pianist.
-Playing the piano well takes great practice, hard work and determination.
-This person may have a high confidence level in their ability to play the piano but may continuously question their own worthiness, level of attractiveness and second guess their decisions.
-They simply do not see themselves as a worthy human being.
-Unfortunately, this is common feeling.
+Playing the piano well takes great practice, hard work, and determination.
+This person may have a high confidence level in their ability to play the piano but may continuously question their worthiness, and level of attractiveness and second guess their decisions.
+They simply do not see themselves as worthy human being.
+Unfortunately, this is a common feeling.
 It has been suggested that 85% of the population struggles with some degree of low self-esteem.

 YOU are a priority.
-This means exercising regularly, eating balanced nutritional meals and getting enough sleep.
+This means exercising regularly, eating balanced nutritional meals, and getting enough sleep.
 This may seem impossible in today’s society where everything seems to be of high importance but you can’t help others do a good job at work or be a pleasurable companion if you aren’t taking care of yourself first.
-Self care also includes doing activities you find relaxing – read a book, plant a garden, go for a walk or watch a funny movie.
+Self-care also includes doing activities you find relaxing – reading a book, planting a garden, going for a walk, or watching a funny movie.
 You need to take time to recharge so you can be your best self.

 No More Negatives